Hdbank Successfully Issues $118M In Green Bonds For Eco-Friendly Projects

 The green bonds have attracted considerable interest from prominent institutional investors, achieving full order volume within a remarkably short timeframe.

-Ph?m Quoc Thanh, CEO of HDBank, said, 'The launch of the Sustainable Finance Framework and green bonds demonstrates the bank's commitment to sustainable development.
+Phạm Quoc Thanh, CEO of HDBank, said, "The launch of the Sustainable Finance Framework and green bonds demonstrates the bank's commitment to sustainable development.

 HDBank is also one of the first banks in Viet Nam to establish an environmental and social risk management system aimed at promoting green credit and sustainable finance.